Pick-and-place machine: 2010 onwards

 In addition to this there was a new concept wherein the user could borrow performance during peak periods.

 There is a big change in the industry approach these days with more focus on software applications for the process.
 With new applications like POP and wafer placement on substrate the industry is moving beyond conventional component placement.

 There is a big difference in the needs of SMT users.
 For many, the high speed machines are not suitable due to cost and speed.
 With recent changes in the economic climate the requirement for SMT placement becomes focused on the machine's versatility to deal with short runs and fast changeover.
 This means that lower cost machines with vision systems provide an affordable option for SMT users.
 There are more users of low end and mid-range machines than the ultra fast placement systems.

-SMT pick and place machine manufacturers include: